 Azure Monitor Log Analytics Workspace: storage backend.
 All logs ingested into Sentinel transit and are indexed in Log Analytics.
 Herein lies the pricing confusion: you pay for Log Analytics + Sentinel as combined third parties (simplified since 2023), but there are additional costs (retention, archiving, restoration).

-Correlation and analytics engine: detection rules written in KQL (Kusto Query Language, Microsoft's SQL).
-Sentinel includes 300+ pre-configured rules (MITRE ATT&CK attacks, abnormal behavior, indicators of compromise) + possibility of creating custom rules.
-Integrated machine learning to detect anomalies (connections from unusual geolocation, peak user activity at 3 a.m.).
+Correlation and analytics engine: detection rules written in KQL (Kusto Query Language, Microsoft’s version of SQL).
+Sentinel includes over 300 pre-configured rules (MITRE ATT&CK attacks, abnormal behavior, indicators of compromise) plus the ability to create custom rules.
+Integrated machine learning to detect anomalies (connections from an unusual location, spike in user activity at 3 a.m.).

 SOAR and automation: playbooks based on Azure Logic Apps.
-When an alert is triggered (e.g.: bruteforce RDP attempt), a playbook can automatically block the IP in the firewall, create a ServiceNow ticket, send Teams notification to the SOC.
-Savings: 70% of level 1 responses automated.
+When an alert is triggered (e.g., an RDP brute-force attempt), a playbook can automatically block the IP address in the firewall, create a ServiceNow ticket, and send a Teams notification to the SOC.
+Cost savings: up to 70% of Level 1 responses automated.

-Integration Defender XDR: since 2024, Sentinel runs in the Microsoft Defender portal.
-Merger with Defender for Endpoint, Defender for Cloud, Defender for Identity.
-Unified vision: endpoint, identity, cloud, on-premise in a single pane of glass.
+Defender XDR Integration: Starting in 2024, Sentinel will run within the Microsoft Defender portal.
+Integration with Defender for Endpoint, Defender for Cloud, and Defender for Identity.
+Unified view: endpoints, identity, cloud, and on-premises in a single pane of glass.

 Connectors and data sources